What is human pose estimation?

 There are many ways to interpret a human posture with deep learning (hence, the many tools and libraries, which we explore in the subsequent section).
 Here’s how a typical deep learning model for human pose estimation runs.

-So, the CNN maps the pre-estimated keypoints to the heatmap and outputs those with the highest probability rate.
+The CNN detects keypoints in an input image, then maps the pre-estimated keypoints to the heatmap, and outputs those with the highest probability rate.
 It then groups the associated keypoints into a skeleton-like body structure.

 For multi-person estimation, when there are several high-probability areas for each keypoint, say, two left elbows, an additional post-processing layer may be added to ensure each keypoint belongs to the right person.